zowe/zac/tracking/Backups.md

 First, we have two Jenkins environments: wash.zowe Jenkins and LinuxFoundation Jenkins (jenkins.zowe).
 The wash.zoweJenkins system is backed up periodically to Github.
 The LinuxFoundation Jenkins system is backed up by Linux Foundation team's process.

 Second, the Jenkins builds themselves.
-Jenkins builds in Zowe use declarative or scripted pipelines on the whole, and are stored as code in Github - so they are subject to that backup solution.
+Jenkins builds in Zowe use declarative or scripted pipelines on the whole, and are stored as code in Github - so they are subject to source code backup backup.
 There are a few builds defined directly within Jenkins itself, and those backups are included in the Jenkins system backup.

 ##### Zowe Websites

 Both Zowe websites, zowe.org and docs.zowe.org, are stored as source code in Github, and deployed by Jenkins jobs.
-Therefore, both sites are backed up via Jenkins backups and Github source backups.
+Both sites are as a result backed up via Jenkins backups and Github source backups.

 ### Odds and ends